 Seeing friends less often after finishing school can contribute to feelings of loneliness but feeling lonely can also make your young person less likely to reach out to friends.
 Taking steps to rebuild and maintain connections can help.
 You might try talking to your young person about:

-• normal adult friendships – how it’s common and OK for them to ebb and flow, and how building new connections takes time
+• normal friendship experiences – how it’s common and OK for them to ebb and flow, and how building new connections takes time.

-• how change and growth is an important part of life – and how it’s common for young adults to feel distant from friends as they grow and change.
+• how change and growth can be both difficult and an exciting part of life – and how it’s common for young people to feel distant from friends as they grow and change.

 Navigating breakdowns in friendships or relationships may also take its toll on your young person’s feelings of connectedness.
 If it’s the right time, you can support them to: